All blogs

 class Config:

-FF_DIM = 1024 # Workspace size for deeper thinking
+FF_DIM = 1024 # Workspace size for the feed-forward layer

-Think of EMBED_DIM as the number of adjectives you can use to describe a word's meaning.
-A higher dimension allows for a more nuanced understanding.
-NUM_HEADS is like having multiple specialists, one might focus on grammatical structure, another on subject-verb relationships, helping the model capture different kinds of context.
+Think of EMBED_DIM as the number of adjectives you can use to describe a token's meaning.
+NUM_HEADS is like having multiple specialists helping the model capture different kinds of context.
+These values mirror the base Transformer from the paper.

 Stop!
 Words Have an Order: The Positional Embedding Layer